webpack/stylelint-webpack-plugin/README.md

 - Default: `false`

-Will cause the module build to fail if there are any warnings, if set to `true`.
+Will cause the module build to fail if there are any warnings, when set to `true`.

 #### `quiet`